Required versions of Microsoft Access Database Engine (ADE)

 A note on Access Database Engine 2016

-As of the 2024 releases of the water, storm and sewer products, Access Database Engine 2016 (64-bit) and 2007 (32-bit) will be installed.
+The 2024 version of the water, storm and sewer products installs Access Database Engine 2016 (64-bit) and 2007 (32-bit).
 Past versions used 2010 (64-bit) and 2007 (32-bit).

-What if company security policies prohibit the installation of ADE 2007 or 2010?
+What if company security policies prohibit the installation of ADE 2007, 2010 or 2016?

 The OpenFlows products will operate without a problem if you uninstall all versions of Access Database Engine.
 The only time they are used in the software is when working with Excel or Access files in the ModelBuilder or SCADAConnect tools.
 Even then, if you need to use an Excel or Access file within the OpenFlows applications, you would need to manually install Microsoft 365 Access Runtime (x64) and a supported version of Microsoft Office 2021 (x64) or higher with latest updates (run a repair on the installation if issues occur after uninstalling Access Database Engine 2016).